Mootly/mpc_clamshell/README.md

 Collapser immediately follows its heading.

+Headers and collapsers are immediate children of the `.clamshell` element.
+This is to help prevent problems with nesting collapsers.

 Same heading level is used for folds across page.

-For collapsing divisions, assumes the classes `clamshell`, `clamheader`, and `clamfold` for the three components of the clamshell: container, fold header, and fold body.
+For collapsing divisions, assumes the classes `.clamshell`, `.clamheader`, and `.clamfold` for the three components of the clamshell: container, fold header, and fold body.
 Additional classes can be added but it will look for these and will add the appropriate class to fold headers if the container has a `use-h#` class specified.

 Clamshell headings that are to be linked to from external sources should have hard-coded Ids.
 Auto-generated IDs use tie-breaker strings to prevent duplicate IDs.
 This means the assigned ID can change if content elsewhere in the page changes.